-Autumn 1: Autumn 2: Spring 1: Spring 2: Summer 1: Summer 2: Years 1 & 2 Food, glorious food There's no business like show business Towers, tunnels and turrets Out and about The race for space Sun, sea and sand Years 3 & 4 Who invaded and settled in England?
+Autumn 1: Autumn 2: Spring 1: Spring 2: Summer 1: Summer 2: Years 1 & 2 Food, glorious food We will remember Towers, tunnels and turrets Our wonderful world The race for space Under the sea Years 3 & 4 Who invaded and settled in England?
 Magnificent Monarchs A Spanish Siesta Creating Cycles Crime and Punishment Environment Explorers Years 5 & 6 Lest We Forget Electrifying Electricity The Cornish Rebellion Why did the Cornish rebel against the King?
 Where in the World?
 Magnificent Mountains Travel and Tourism appreciate and appraise the significance of different ways of life and ways of expressing meaning